 Compare GoDaddy to The Best Web Hosting Services

-- Hostinger – Best web hosting for most users
+- Bluehost – Best for new WordPress users

 - SiteGround – Best for keeping uptime above 99.99%